llvm-project/llvm-project-phab/llvm/docs/tutorial/LangImpl02.rst

 Full Code Listing
 =================

 Here is the complete code listing for this and the previous chapter.
-Note that it is fully self-contained: you don't need LLVM or any external libraries at all for this.
-(Besides the C and C++ standard libraries, of course.)
-To build this, just compile with:
+Because this example uses the LLVM libraries, we need to link them in in order to build it.
+To do this, use the :doc:`llvm-config </CommandGuide/llvm-config>` tool to inform our makefile/command line about which options to use:

 .. code-block:: bash

     # Compile
-    clang++ -g -O3 toy.cpp
+    clang++ -g -O3 toy.cpp `llvm-config --cxxflags --ldflags --system-libs --libs core` -o toy
     # Run
-    ./a.out
+    ./toy

 Here is the code: